-I am sure that you will agree that loneliness sucks.
-And solo travel loneliness sucks even more.
+I am sure that you will agree that feeling lonely sucks.
+And feeling lonely while solo travelling sucks even more.

-There you are on your big adventure, ‘braving it’ alone, exploring great new sights, immersing yourself in unfamiliar cultures.
+You are on your big adventure, ‘braving it’ alone, exploring new sights, immersing yourself in unfamiliar cultures.
 You are having the time of your life.
 Right?

 Therefore, even admitting to yourself, let alone to others, that you are feeling lonely or blue, can make you feel like a failure.

 I doubt that there are few solo travellers out there who have not experienced loneliness at some point in their travels.
-And if you have not yet travelled alone, the prospect of loneliness may be preventing you from taking your first solo trip.
+And if you have not yet travelled alone, the prospect of feeling lonely on vacation may be preventing you from taking your first solo trip.